YouTube Kids Alternatives

 What is the safest alternative to YouTube Kids?

 The safest alternative depends on whether you need YouTube creators.
-For real YouTube content with parent approval, use a whitelist app like VidCove.
-For a closed catalog, use PBS KIDS, Kidoodle.TV, Yippee TV, Disney+, or another streaming service where the library is curated in advance.
+For real YouTube content with parent approval, VidCove is built as a whitelist app.
+Closed catalogs are a separate category because the library is curated in advance and does not follow arbitrary YouTube channels.

 Can I allow only certain YouTube channels for my child?